gnois/losty/README.md

 <div class="foo" title="bar"></div>
 ```

-Notice that if 2 or more arguments are given, and if the first argument is a string or a key/value table, then it is treated as attribute.
+Notice that if two or more arguments are given, and if the first argument is a string or a key/value table, then it is treated as attribute.
 Using string as attribute requires special syntax.
 They can be listed in square brackets, or preceded with dot to indicate classname, or hash to indicate id, or can be combined.
 Otherwise attributes can be listed as a key/value table.

 This works as expected, without attributes